karynii/uber-ride-analytics-dashboard/README.md

-# 🚕 Uber Ride Analytics Dashboard
+# Uber Ride Analytics Dashboard

 ## Project Overview

 This project analyzes Uber ride booking data using Power BI to provide insights into booking performance, revenue generation, ride completion rates, vehicle performance, customer satisfaction, and operational efficiency.

-The dashboard was designed to help stakeholders monitor key business metrics and identify trends that can support data-driven decision-making.
+The dashboard was designed to visualize key business metrics and identify trends that can support data-driven decision-making.

 ---